Culture’s Role in Performance

 How to Improve Your Performance Culture

 Now let’s talk about the design of corporate culture.
-When you want all the gears of your organization working together as smoothly and effectively as possible, the most underestimated leverage point is culture.
+When you want all the gears of your organization working together as smoothly and effectively as possible, the most underestimated leverage point is organizational culture.
 But how do you improve your performance culture?

 Though each organization has its own way of getting things done, there are some common elements that, once addressed proactively, can help set the stage for higher performance.